Acne: Retinoids

-Isotretinoin is an oral retinoid that is very effective for severe nodular acne, and moderate acne that is stubborn to other treatments.
+Isotretinoin is an oral retinoid that is very effective for both severe nodular acne and moderate acne that is stubborn to other treatments.
 One to two months of use is typically adequate to see improvement.
 Acne often resolves completely or is much milder after a 4–6 month course of oral isotretinoin.
 After a single round of treatment, about 80% of people report an improvement, with more than 50% reporting complete remission.
 About 20% of people require a second course, but 80% of those report improvement, resulting in a cumulative 96% efficacy rate.

-There are concerns that isotretinoin is linked to adverse effects, like depression, suicidality, and anemia.
+There are concerns that isotretinoin is linked to adverse effects, depression, suicidality, and anemia.
 There is no clear evidence to support some of these claims.
 Isotretinoin has been found in some studies to be superior to antibiotics or placebo in reducing acne lesions.
 However, a 2018 review comparing inflammatory lesions after treatment with antibiotics or isotretinoin found no difference.
 The frequency of adverse events was about twice as high with isotretinoin use, although these were mostly dryness-related events.
 No increased risk of suicide or depression was conclusively found.

 Medical authorities strictly regulate isotretinoin use in women of childbearing age due to its known harmful effects in pregnancy.
 For such a woman to be considered a candidate for isotretinoin, she must have a confirmed negative pregnancy test and use an effective form of birth control.
 In 2008, the United States started the iPLEDGE program to prevent isotretinoin use during pregnancy. iPLEDGE requires the woman to have two negative pregnancy tests and to use two types of birth control for at least one month before isotretinoin therapy begins and one month afterward.
 The effectiveness of the iPLEDGE program is controversial due to continued instances of contraception nonadherence.